 So far, then, the analysis fails on one of my desiderata.
 Importantly, there is no easy fix for this.
-We could try to create a meaning that is more in line with the analysis in Nouwen 2010 by adopting a semantics relying on a \geq comparison in the scope of the propositional expression.
-But this would have dire consequences for M-adverbs, which require an upper as well as a lower bound.
-While the explanation in Nouwen (2010) works for modal intensifiers, it wrongly predicts that positive evaluatives are compatible with high degrees.
-Because of the at least semantics in that account, pleasantly warm ends up meaning at least pleasantly warm.
+Even if we managed to create a meaning that is more in line with the analysis in Nouwen 2010, this would have dire consequences for the ability to account for the Goldilocks effect.
+While the explanation in Nouwen (2010) works for modal intensifiers, recall that it wrongly predicts that positive evaluatives are compatible with high degrees.
+That is, in that account "pleasantly warm" ends up meaning "at least pleasantly warm".
 So, the lower bound that is so important in deriving Zwicky's generalisation creates problems for the account of evaluatives.
 The current proposal seems even worse off, though, since its semantic component does not even come close to an explanation.
 As I will show below, once we turn to the pragmatics of deadjectival intensifiers, an explanation does present itself.